 At work you can identify procrastination when you leave the important tasks in behalf of less relevant tasks that you enjoy more.

 Behind the look of “laziness” resides a deeper problem that, when stated and faced, can be solved.
-But we are not going to talk about our procrastination as professionals (a huge productivity enemy), but about what we can do with our user’s procrastination.
+But we are not going to talk about our procrastination as professionals (a huge productivity enemy).
+We want to find out what can we do with our user’s procrastination.

-Are we loosing conversions due to the procrastination of our users?
+Are we losing conversions due to procrastinating users?

 According to popular studies in cart abandonment, these are the main reasons of abandonment: